 Molded Precision Components has transitioned from manufacturing gears and other parts for the automotive sector to PPE, and is now busier than ever.

-Molded Precision Components (MPC), a full-service injection molding specialist located in rural Oro-Medonte, Ont. – about 15 km north of Barrie – has donated 600 of its Shield-U face shields to the Downtown Barrie Business Association (BIA), and is in the process of donating 25,000 more to the Barrie community at large.
+Molded Precision Components (MPC), a full-service injection molding specialist located in rural Oro-Medonte, Ont. – about 15 km north of Barrie – has really shifted gears during the COVID-19 pandemic.

 The engineering and injection molding company has spent the past 15 years building its business by manufacturing gears and other parts primarily for the automotive sector, using a variety of tools like 3D printing, product design and precision injection molding.
 But with auto sales going down as the pandemic first hit in March, the company took a leap of faith: shifting focus to create new face shields and to make parts for ventilators.
 “By late March, all of our orders from the automotive sector stopped,” said company president and co-owner David Yeaman.
 “At the time, we had a staff of 55 very talented people and instead of sending them home we figured it would be best to use our resources, our engineering, tubing and manufacturing expertise, to help fight COVID-19.”

 Yeaman, his business partner Thomas Woegerer, and MPC’s team of engineers worked around-the-clock to design a medical face shield and a machine that could produce them.
 In the end, MPC set up a joint venture with Concord, Ont.-based medical device maker Sterling Industries and the two companies launched the Shield-U face shields, developed in response to the dire shortage of personal protective equipment (PPE) in Canada during the pandemic.